Betterment (company): Operations

 In January 2024, Betterment at Work introduced a new commercial product enabling small business employers to automatically match employee student loan payments with a 401(k) contribution.

 Betterment for Advisors, its RIA custody division, expanded its custom portfolio construction menu by incorporating thousands of mutual funds for the first time.
 This initiative aligns with the mutual fund's 100th anniversary.

 In April 2024, Betterment announced the acquisition of Marcus Invest from Goldman Sachs.
 Marcus Invest will start transferring these accounts to Betterment.

-In July 2024, Betterment introduced the Goldman Sachs Tax-Smart Bonds portfolio, aimed at high-tax-bracket clients seeking a bond strategy with potential tax advantages and lower risk compared to equity investments.
-This launch acknowledged that while high-interest cash savings products offer benefits for short-term needs, their yields can be diminished by taxes over time.
+In July 2024, Betterment introduced the Goldman Sachs Tax-Smart Bonds portfolio, a municipal bond portfolio for taxable accounts.

-On September 12, 2024, Betterment's RIA custody division, formerly known as Betterment for Advisors, was renamed Betterment Advisor Solutions.
-This change reflected the inclusion of additional features such as enhanced portfolio management capabilities, high-yield cash solutions, and an open architecture bundled retirement plan product.
-Alongside the rebranding, Betterment published an independent RIA survey highlighting current industry trends, with a particular focus on how technology can enhance client outcomes for the emerging generation of financial advisors.
+On September 12, 2024, Betterment for Advisors, the company's RIA custody division, was renamed Betterment Advisor Solutions following the addition of new portfolio management and retirement plan features.

 On February 26, 2025 Betterment announced the acquisition of automated investing business of Ellevest, the investing and wealth management company built by and for women.
 This announcement follows other Betterment acquisitions, including the acquisition of Wealthsimple’s US advisory accounts in 2021 and Goldman Sachs’ Marcus Invest accounts in 2024.

 On February 27, 2025 Betterment launched Solo 401(k)s to its Betterment Advisor Solutions client base built upon its existing record-keeping system.
 It aims to provide retirement products to self-employed owners.

+In December 2025, Betterment announced that starting January 2026, the monthly fee for smaller accounts would increase from $4 to $5, with the threshold for the standard 0.25% annual fee rising from $20,000 to $24,000.

+In January 2026, Betterment confirmed a databreach in which hackers gained access to names, email and postal addresses, phone numbers, and dates of birth for an undisclosed number of customers.
+The Hackers then used the data to send fraudulent notifications to customers attempting to solicit $10,000 in a crypto scam.